View HBase Log Files

 As part of its operation, HBase writes log files with details about configuration settings, daemon actions, and exceptions.
 These log files can be useful for debugging issues with HBase as well as for tracking performance.

 If you configure your cluster to persist log files to Amazon S3, you should know that logs are written to Amazon S3 every five minutes, so there may be a slight delay before the latest log files are available.

 To view HBase logs on the master node

 You can view the current HBase logs by using SSH to connect to the master node, and navigating to the

-mnt/var/log/hbasedirectory.
+/var/log/hbasedirectory.
 These logs are not available after the cluster is terminated unless you enable logging to Amazon S3 when the cluster is launched.
-For more information, see Connect to the Master Node Using SSH.
+For more information, see Connect to the Master Node Using SSH in the Amazon EMR Management Guide.
 After you have connected to the master node using SSH, you can navigate to the log directory using a command like the following:

 To view HBase logs on Amazon S3

 To access HBase logs and other cluster logs on Amazon S3, and to have them available after the cluster ends, you must specify an Amazon S3 bucket to receive these logs when you create the cluster.
 This is done using the